eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 ## Numeric widening

 As mentioned earlier, Ceylon doesn't have implicit type conversions, not even built-in conversions for numeric types.
 Assignment does not automatically widen (or narrow) numeric values.
-Instead, we need to call one of the operations (well, attributes, actually) defined by the interface [`Number`](#{site.urls.apidoc_current}/ceylon/language/interface_Number.html).
+Instead, we usually need to call one of the operations (well, attributes, actually) defined by the interface [`Number`](#{site.urls.apidoc_current}/ceylon/language/interface_Number.html).

     Float zero = 0.float; // explicitly widen from Integer

 You can use all the operators you're used to from other C-style languages with the numeric types.
-You can also use the `**` operator to raise a number to a power:
+You can also use the `^` operator to raise a number to a power:

 <!-- try-pre: